MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Splatting.md

 ## EXAMPLES

-This example shows how to re-use splatted values in different commands.
+This example shows how to reuse splatted values in different commands.
 The commands in this example use the `Write-Host` cmdlet to write messages to the host program console.
 It uses splatting to specify the foreground and background colors.